KhorSL/ASCII-ART/README.md

 ## About ASCII-ART
 ASCII-ART is a python script that converts images to ASCII art.

-For example, when the following image of Pikachu -
+For example, when the following image of dinosaur -
 ![pikachu](samples/images/dino.png)

 will be converted to an image such as (width of image can be adjusted)-